opendnssec/opendnssec-manual/wiki/quickstart.md

 - Start OpenDNSSEC using ``ods-control start``, and stop it using ``ods-control stop``.
 OpenDNSSEC actually consist of two daemon processes, the signer and enforcer which can also be controlled separately.
 - It is not enough to reset your system using ``ods-enforcer-db-setup`` as state is also kept in ``/var/opendnssec``.
 - Look at the configuration file ``/etc/opendnssec/conf.xml`` and its [documentation](https://github.com/opendnssec/opendnssec/blob/2.1/master/conf/conf.rnc).
 You need to change this if you want to use a different HSM or tie OpenDNSSEC into other software systems.
-- Look at the configuration of policies in ``/etc/opendnssec/kasp.xml``, it is highly configurable to indicate how often and fast you want to roll keys.
+- Look at the configuration of policies in ``/etc/opendnssec/kasp.xml`` and its [documentation](https://github.com/opendnssec/opendnssec/blob/2.1/master/conf/kasp.rnc). it is highly configurable to indicate how often and fast you want to roll keys.
 If you want to change it, you will need to reload the policies using ``ods-enforcer policy import`` again.
 Use ``ods-kaspcheck`` to validate your policy file!

 - Have a look at the ``ods-enforcer`` manual page.
 This is the primary control tool to add, delete zones, review key states, et cetera.